How to get to Aegina island

 By shuttle bus

 When you are looking for a bit more comfort you can also take a taxi from the airport to Piraeus (to Gate E8).
 When leaving the airport, please make use of the taxi queue next to Door 3 of the Arrivals Level.
 Taking a taxi is usually quicker than the bus (of course dependent on the traffic).
 Some drivers do the ride in 30/45 minutes, so put your seat belt on!
 The charge will be about € 50,00 (day rate).
 More taxi price information.

 By rental car

 You may also rent a car at the airport and drive to Piraeus yourself.
 The main suppliers are all based at Athens Airport where you can book direct.
 The earlier you book the better the prices.
 To rent a car at the airport is a good option if you also plan to visit the Peloponnese after or before you visit Aegina.
 There is a ferry connection (not very regular) between Methana (on the Peloponnese) and Aegina.

 How to get from the port of Piraeus to Aegina island

 The Piraeus port is divided in various gates.
 The ferries and Flying Dolphins travelling to the Saronic islands Aegina, Agistri, Methana, Poros, Hydra & Spetses are leaving from Gate E8.
 There are large signs in the port area so you will easily notice where you need to go.
 E8 is located at the east side of the port.
 The Ferries are lined up at one end of the quay and the Flying Dolphins & other high Speed vessels at the other end.
-There are connections from Piraeus to Aegina town, Agia Marina and Souvala on Aegina island.
+There are connections from Piraeus to Aegina town, Agia Marina (only in summer months) and Souvala (only in summer months) on Aegina island.
 From those villages it is easy to get yourself to other villages on the island, either by car, taxi, bus, motor bike or bicycle.